 Pupil Parliament elections and procedures support children in developing an understanding of how citizens can influence decision-making through the process.
 Children who are elected as Members of Pupil Parliament (MPP’s) also have the opportunity to visit the Houses of Parliament in Westminster and experience different rooms within the Palaces themselves including the House of Commons and House of Lords.
-More recently our MPP’s visited Luton Town Hall where they had the pleasure of meeting the Mayor of Luton.
+In recent years our MPP’s visited Luton Town Hall where they had the pleasure of meeting the Mayor of Luton.
 The MP for Luton North, Sarah Owen has also visited the school, and spent time with the children discussing her role in Parliament.

 Rule of Law: